Migration and Displacement Trauma

 Dr. Michael O’Loughlin is Professor in the College of Education and Health Sciences and Derner School of Psychology at Adelphi University.
 He has authored, co-authored or edited ten books, most recently [With S. Arac-Orhun and M. Queler], Lives Interrupted: Psychiatric Narratives of Struggle and Resilience [Lexington Books, 2019].
 Since 2018 he has been co-editor of the journal Psychoanalysis, Culture and Society.
 He is editor of two book series, one in psychoanalysis, and one in childhood and youth studies.
 He writes about trauma, psychosis, migration, childhood subjectivity, schooling, psychoanalysis, race, and politics, and he directs the Adelphi Asylum Project.
 He is in private practice on Long Island, NY.

 Adelphi University is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Adelphi University maintains responsibility for this program and its content.
-Adelphi University, Derner School of Psychology, Postgraduate Programs in Psychoanalysis and Psychotherapy is recognized by the New York State Education Department’s State Board for Mental Health Practitioners as an approved provider of continuing education for licensed mental health counselors. #MHC-0185; by the New York State Education Department’s State Board for Mental Health Practitioners as an approved provider of continuing education for licensed marriage and family therapists #MFT-0083; and by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0607.
+Adelphi University, Derner School of Psychology, is recognized by the New York State Education Department’s State Board for Mental Health Practitioners as an approved provider of continuing education for licensed mental health counselors, #MHC-0185; by the New York State Education Department’s State Board for Mental Health Practitioners as an approved provider of continuing education for licensed marriage and family therapists #MFT-0083; by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0607; and by New York State Education Department’s State Board for Psychology as an approved provider of continuing education for licensed psychologists #PSY-0024.

 Full refunds are issued for cancellations made up to 7 working days before the event.
 Cancellations of less than 7 days for any reason, or no-shows are not refunded.
 Credit towards a future event/workshop are issued for cancellations less than 7 days and up to 24 hours before the event.
 No credit is issued for cancellations less than 24 hours before the events or no-shows.